ticktockhouse/ansible/roles/addjerry/README.md

 Expects key files (somewhat unconventionally) to be provided as the files/ directory of the role, in the format `<username>.key.pub`.
 Will ignore errors if no key exists

 If `secure_ssh` is defined, it will make sure root SSH is turned off.

+TODO: Improve the `files/` thing, maybe add a default location where they're expected..